CrunchyData/postgres-operator/hugo/content/Installation/operator-install.md

 Adjust these settings to meet your local requirements.

-## Default Installation - Create Kube RBAC Controls
+## Default Installation - Create Kubernetes RBAC Controls

 The Operator installation requires Kubernetes administrators to create Resources required by the Operator.
 These resources are only allowed to be created by a cluster-admin user.
 To install on Google Cloud, you will need a user account with cluster-admin priviledges.
 If you own the GKE cluster you